MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 9. Amazon will register the device details into the user's Amazon account.
 It will be used by Amazon Provisione to compute the SoftAP credentials.
 10. Now follow the next section to add Frustration Free Setup (FFS) capability on PIC32MZ-W1 / WFI32E01

+## Example Project
+	A working example of FFS

 #### Using DHA in PIC32MZ-W1 / WFI32E01 FFS Project
 1. The above steps would result in following files
 	-  dak.conf